awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-requirements-limits.md

 ## HTTP Status Codes<a name="lambda-requirements-http-status-codes"></a>

 CloudFront doesn't execute Lambda functions for viewer response events if the origin returns HTTP status code 400 or higher\.

+You can, however, execute Lambda functions for *origin* response errors, including HTTP status codes 4xx and 5xx\.
+For more information, see [Updating HTTP Responses in Origin\-Response Triggers](lambda-updating-http-responses.md)\.

 ## Lambda Function Configuration and Execution Environment<a name="lambda-requirements-lambda-function-configuration"></a>
 + You must create functions with the `nodejs6.10` or `nodejs8.10` runtime property\.